Full-stack marketing - an expertise across different channels and platforms allow to find a best marketing mix for your project.

 Mistake 7.
 You think growth hacking is all you need.

 Mistake 8.
-“Marketing requires huge budget, so we’ll think of it, when we attract investors”
+“Marketing requires a huge budget, so we’ll think of it when we attract investors.”

 Not all marketing tools require lots of money.
-The author recommends taking some time to read a couple of books on “rogue marketing”.
-The research showed that out of 47,9% of startups already present on the market only 17,4% had consistent marketing plan and only 39,4% developed their own brand and product positioning.
+The author recommends taking some time to read a couple of books on “rogue marketing.”
+The research showed that out of 47,9% of startups already present on the market only 17,4% had a consistent marketing plan and only 39,4% developed their brand and product positioning.

 Mistake 9.
 “We are going to explode the market!”

 As Jonikas notices it’s not working anymore.
 Big launch strategy may work well for traditional business, but startups better avoid it.
-It usually leads only to excessive expenses and lack of sales.
-Startups are innovative and they need to perform a reality check on their product value: if it satisfies market needs, if first clients purchase the product, if there are tech evangelists among those people.
+It usually leads only to unnecessary expenses and a lack of sales.
+Startups are innovative, and they need to perform a reality check on their product value: if it satisfies market needs if first clients purchase the product if there are tech evangelists among those people.
 Startups should test their distribution channels and choose the right growth engine.
-Don’t forget: feedback first.
+Don’t forget feedback first.

 Mistake 10.
 Burning money instead of investing

 Sounds like madness, right?
-Unfortunately, a great many of startups fall victim to this.
+Unfortunately, a great many startups fall victim to this.

-They spend funds provided by investors on things which add no value to neither a product, nor their business.
-Startup founder gains nothing by paying himself high salary, renting comfortable modern office space or participating in major events.
-Yes, there are personal gains but it is at best.
+They spend funds provided by investors on things that add no value to neither a product nor their business.
+Startup founder gains nothing by paying himself a high salary, renting comfortable modern office space or participating in major events.
+Yes, there are personal gains, but it is at best.
 In reality, it just burns the funds your investor gave you and provides no real benefits for your startup.
-The faster you burn money, the less time you have left to make your startup into profitable business.
-Learn to distinguish between the money your startup receives and the money it actually earns.
+The faster you burn money, the less time you have left to make your startup into a profitable business.
+Learn to distinguish between the money your startup receives and the money it earns.
 Stop wasting money and invest in what is profitable and benefits your business.